 Reveal Digital’s first multi-year OA fund, Diversity & Dissent, is a publishing program through which libraries and archives pool funding and primary source materials to create important Open Access digital collections and make them freely available to everyone.

-Reveal Digital’s editorial board is composed of representatives from funding libraries, with members serving one or two year terms.
+Reveal Digital’s editorial board is composed of representatives from funding libraries, with members.
 The board plays a pivotal role in the selection of new digital projects and provides oversight as each selected project is developed.

 Jessica Ballard, Archivist for Multicultural Collections & Services, University of Illinois